30 FUN Canada Facts That Will Blow Your Mind

 With all that immigration, there’s a whole selection of other languages being spoken in Canada.
 There are well over 1.2 million speakers of Chinese languages, Punjabi-speakers number around 500,000 people, then German, Italian, Tagalog, Spanish, and Arabic all have hundreds of thousands of speakers.

-Then there are also 11 different indigenous language groups, which can break down further into 65 actual languages – for example, Inuktitut.
+There are also 11 different indigenous language groups, which can be further divided into 65 actual languages—for example, Inuktitut.

 18.)
 The Northwest Territories recognizes 11 official languages